Richard Kleindienst: Nixon administration

+Kleindienst, at the time the top law enforcement officer of the United States, omitted to share with FBI investigators or his department's prosecutor the information about Liddy's confession of his own involvement or about Liddy's claim that Mitchell was seeking to obstruct justice.

 Kleindienst ultimately resigned in the midst of the Watergate scandal nearly a year later, on April 30, 1973.
 This was the same day that John Dean was fired and H. R. Haldeman and John Ehrlichman resigned.
-In 1974, he pleaded guilty to contempt of Congress for his failing to testify fully to the Senate in a pre-Watergate investigation, involving alleged favoritism shown to ITT during his testimony as part of his Senate confirmation hearings.
-Kleindienst was one of very few people in modern U.S. history to be convicted of contempt of Congress; G. Gordon Liddy, another figure in the Watergate scandal, also was convicted in the 1970s.
+In 1974, he pleaded guilty to contempt of Congress for his lying to the Senate during his confirmation hearings about ending an antitrust investigation of ITT after the company made a $400,000 contribution to the Republican National Convention.
+Kleindienst was one of few people in modern U.S. history to be convicted of contempt of Congress; G. Gordon Liddy, another figure in the Watergate scandal, also was convicted in the 1970s.

 In April 1982, the Arizona Supreme Court unanimously suspended Kleindienst from the practice of law for 1 year due to his unethical conduct, accepting a disciplinary recommendation from the state bar association.
 The suspension was due to statements he made to a bar investigator probing Kleindienst's representation in a 1976 insurance company fraud case.
 In October 1982, the U.S. Supreme Court, on a unanimous vote, disbarred Kleindienst, blocking him from practicing before the highest court.